martel-innovate/deep-log-inspection/doc/quickstart.md

     docker stack deploy -c docker-compose.yml deeplog

-The system is meant to be deployed on a multi-node cluster, in which the master node is accessible with a valid domain name.
-Let `example.com` be that domain name (in this page and throughout the full guide).
+The system is meant to be deployed on a multi-node cluster, in which the master node is accessible with three valid domain names.
+Let `example.com` be the main domain name and `elastic.example.com` and `kibana.example.com` two alternative domains (in this page and throughout the full guide).
 Then, assuming all goes well, the following services should be exposed on the master node:

 * monasca-log-api at `example.com`
 * elasticsearch at `elastic.example.com`
 * kibana at `kibana.example.com`
+* traefik dashboard at `example.com:8080`

 Optionally (for development/test):
 * keystone at `example.com` on ports 5000 and 35357